 This CSS code will display on your website as follow:

-To get the list of supported languages and their classes checkout this link.
+To get the list of supported languages and their classes check out this link.

 In this article, we show you how to install and use PRISM syntax highlighter on your website.
 It adds a nice look for your code syntax which gives a better user experience for your visitors.
-Alternately, you can also check WordPress plugin SyntaxHighlighter Evolved which we are using on our blog.
+Alternatively, you can also check the WordPress plugin SyntaxHighlighter Evolved which we are using on our blog.

 - How to Split the Terminal on Windows OS